dim-geo/micnoisereduction/README.md

 If Carla's buffer size is not 1440, restart  carla until it is.

 #### Engine settings
-Make engine settings as below
+Make engine settings as below and restart Carla

 ![image](https://user-images.githubusercontent.com/5956557/205489823-04f3e911-c174-4560-9eb7-bb8b52536c48.png)